YEAR A: CHRIST THE KING OR THE REIGN OF CHRIST

 In vv.
 11-13, the Lord puts himself in the role of shepherd, ‘I myself will search for my sheep’, promising to gather them back from the dispersion and to return them to their own land.
 In v.
 14, the Lord shows himself a good shepherd (in contrast to the kings), one who will feed the sheep on good pasture.
 The imagery is pastoral, reminiscent of Psalm 23, with the sheep being led by watercourses, and being made to lie down in good grazing land.
 The imagery of shepherding was commonly used of kingship throughout the ancient Near East.
 In fact, the kings of Babylon and Assyria were often referred to as ‘the shepherds of the black headed people’, presumably referring to a common hair colouring.

-In today’s passage, the metaphor of the sheep is extended to symbolize the return of the captives, the healing of those who are injured.
-The word of the Lord is not comfort only, but also includes judgment, as the ‘fat and the strong’ are to be destroyed.
+In today’s passage, the metaphor of the sheep is extended to symbolize the return of the captives and the healing of those who are injured.
+The word of the Lord is not just comfort, but also includes judgment, as the ‘fat and the strong’ are to be destroyed.
 The sheep are to be fed on justice, with God’s promise of restoration to the land that had been taken from them.

 In vv.
 20ff, the image is continued, with the Lord as judge between the fat sheep, the leaders who ‘pushed and butted’, and the lean sheep, the vulnerable and oppressed peoples.
 God shows particular care for the weak and hungry, the injured and straying sheep, and expects those in leadership to exercise a similar care for those in need.
 Power brings with it the expectation of acting justly, and certain judgment for neglecting the duties that are inherent in the office of king or leader.
 Psalm 72 is a good example of what was expected of kings in ancient Israel.
 It is, of course, an ideal picture but it was the gauge against which the activity of kings was measured.